The Sunshine Fund is an ongoing chip-in to help the dogs and cats rescued by The Animal League who have special medical needs.

 This is what we do.

 We do not post photos of our dogs and cats when they arrive.
 Most people have enough of their own worries and life trials and would understandably prefer not to see them.
 Medical Rehabilitation is not cheap.
-The average cost for us per pet is $367.00.
+The average cost for us per pet is over $500.00.
 Because we have increased the number of heartworm positive dogs we take in (a cost of $400-$800 per heartworm treatment) that number is now even higher.

 Every single happy adoptable pet you see has a story.
 When you share them and adopt them you are helping us to save their lives as well as the lives of the ones waiting for us to come to their aid.
 Thank you so much for adopting, donating, volunteering, and thank you for caring and sharing!

 The Sunshine Fund helps the pets who come to The Animal League with injuries and illnesses that are beyond normal circumstances.
 These are the sick, abused, and abandoned pets we take in and nurse back to health.
 Most require surgeries other shelters would not be willing to provide and we can't do it without your support!